-The festive season is upon us and intending to bring festive cheers to us all.
-Regrettably, end of year is also a time when people face more challenges around alcohol, over-consumption and other behavioural dependencies.
+This event took place in January 2025.
+Regrettably, the end of year is also a time when people face more challenges around alcohol, over-consumption and other behavioural dependencies.

 Whether to celebrate, fit in, or cope, many turn to alcohol in their desire for joy, belonging, socialising or relieve anxiety, pain and stress.

-After the indulgencies around the festive season and holidays, Dry January® is an opportunity for many to challenge themselves, go alcohol-free and unleash long-term change.
+After the indulgences around the festive season and holidays, Dry January® is an opportunity for many to challenge themselves, go alcohol-free and unleash long-term change.

-The DP’s Mental Health workstream would like to raise awareness of some of the complexities around these issues.
+The DP’s Mental Health workstream want to raise awareness of some of the complexities around these issues.

-We are hosting a panel discussion around dependency behaviours and other substance abuse, and what member firms can do to raise awareness and support colleagues.
+We hosted a panel discussion around dependency behaviours and other substance abuse, and what member firms can do to raise awareness and support colleagues.

-WARNING: The content of this webinar may be emotionally challenging.
+WARNING: The content of the webinar may be emotionally challenging.
 We acknowledge that these topics can be deeply sensitive and may provoke strong emotions.
 Our goal is to educate and engage with the complexities of the human experience.
-If you find any of our content distressing, we encourage you to approach the event and its content with care.
+If you find any of our content distressing, we encourage you to approach the recording of this event and its content with care.

 - Demystify some of the concepts around addictions, dependency behaviours and reduce the stigma associated with it, so that more individuals suffering are willing to open up and seek help